 On February 17, 2002, Revlon, Inc. adopted the Revlon, Inc. 2002 Supplemental Stock Plan (the "Supplemental Stock Plan"), the purpose of which is to provide Mr. Stahl, the sole eligible participant, with inducement awards to entice him to join the Company to enhance the Company's long-term performance and profitability.
 The Supplemental Stock Plan covers 530,000 shares of the Class A Common Stock.
 Awards may be made under the Supplemental Stock Plan in the form of stock options, stock appreciation rights and restricted or unrestricted stock.
 On February 17, 2002, the Compensation Committee granted Mr. Stahl an Award of 530,000 restricted shares of Class A Common Stock, the full amount of the shares of Revlon, Inc.'s Class A Common Stock issuable under the Supplemental Stock Plan.
-The terms of the Supplemental Stock Plan and the foregoing grant of restricted shares to Mr. Stahl under such plan.
+The terms of the Supplemental Stock Plan and the foregoing grant of restricted shares to Mr. Stahl are substantially the same as the Amended Stock Plan and the February 2002 grant of restricted shares to Mr. Stahl under such plan.
 Pursuant to the terms of the Supplemental Stock Plan, such grant was made conditioned upon Mr. Stahl's execution of the Company's standard Employee Agreement as to Confidentiality and Non-Competition.